latex3/babel/news-guides/guides/using-babel-with-plain.md

 (.....
 More to follow.)

+## Languages

-Here is a document which runs with no error messages in pdfTeX and ePlain, but with an error in `latin` in TeX (note all of them use the Latin script):
+Here is a document which runs with no error messages in pdfTeX and ePlain, but with an error in `latin` in TeX.
+Note two points: all of them use the Latin script, and there is only a set of hyphenation patterns (English):
 ```
 \input afrikaans.sty
 \input albanian.sty